Chapada Gaúcha: Climate

 The climate is semi-humid.
 The dry season is well-defined, and occurs between the months of May and November.
 The rainy season takes place from November through April.
 The average annual temperature is around 21 °C – with an average annual high of 30 °C, and a low of 18 °C. June is normally the coldest month of the year.

-The economy
+Economy

 The main economic activities are cattle raising (65,000 head in 2006) and farming with large production of soybeans (9,000 ha.), corn, and rice.
 In the urban area there were no financial institutions as of 2006.
 There were 134 automobiles, giving a ratio of about one automobile for every 80 inhabitants.
 The Gross Domestic Product was R$36,891,000.00 (2005) a year, which was mainly generated by services and agriculture.
 Health care was provided by 7 public health clinics.
 There were no hospitals as of 2005.